Department of Emergency Medicine

 Prehospital and Disaster Medicine

-The core mission of Emory's prehospital and disaster medicine section is patient-centric, and where patients are involved, physicians must demonstrate leadership to help ensure that patients receive the timely, competent and compassionate care they deserve.
+The core mission of Emory's prehospital and disaster medicine section is patient-centric.
+Where patients are involved, physicians must demonstrate leadership to help ensure that patients receive the timely, competent and compassionate care they deserve.

 Research